firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=usrcshglbiilevmyfhse&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Wed Jun  3 04:50:06 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 05:00:02 UTC 2015.

 The ipset `ib_bluetack_hijacked` has **535** entries, **9177856** unique IPs.